 Benzos can be prescribed by a doctor for different medical conditions.
 They are typically used as a sedative, and work by slowing down the central nervous system in the body.
 Some of the things they are used for include:

 The most common symptoms that are associated with benzodiazepines are:

-Health Effects from Using Benzos
+Health Effects of Using Benzos

 - momentary drowsiness commonly experienced during the first few days of treatment